Paddington (film): Production

 The film was first announced in September 2007, with David Heyman producing and Hamish McColl writing the screenplay.
 Further developments were not made until September 2013, when filming began and Heyman announced the casting of Colin Firth as Paddington.
 With a budget of €38.5 million ($50–55 million), Paddington is the most expensive film produced by the French production company StudioCanal.
 Principal photography and production began on 13 September 2013.

 Filming locations for Paddington were mostly in West London.
 The Paddington Station scenes were mostly filmed inside London Paddington station, although the exterior establishing shot used the front entrance of nearby Marylebone Station in Marylebone.
 Exterior shots of the Brown family home in Windsor Gardens were shot in Chalcot Crescent in Primrose Hill.
-Scenes in Mr. Gruber's shop were filmed inside an antique shop on Portobello Road, and the skateboard chase sequence was filmed in Portobello Road Market and Maida Vale.
+Scenes in Mr Gruber's shop were filmed inside an antique shop on Portobello Road, and the skateboard chase sequence was filmed in Portobello Road Market and Maida Vale.
 For the fictional Tube station, Westbourne Oak, three separate locations were used: the entrance hall at Maida Vale tube station, on the escalators inside St John's Wood tube station, and on the disused Jubilee line platforms in Charing Cross tube station.
 The exterior and entrance hall of the Reform Club on Pall Mall served at the location for the Geographers' Guild, while the other interior scenes were filmed inside Hatfield House in Hertfordshire.
 Museum scenes were shot at the Natural History Museum in South Kensington, and a house on Downshire Hill in Hampstead served as the home of Millicent Clyde.

 In June 2014, after principal photography had wrapped, Firth voluntarily dropped out of the film, after the studio decided his voice was not suitable for Paddington.
 The role was recast the following month, with Ben Whishaw signing on to voice the title role.
-Paddington was created using a combination of computer-generated imagery (by the British company Framestore) and animatronics.
+Paddington was created using a combination of motion capture and CGI animation (by the British visual effects company Framestore).

 In the Ukrainian dub, Paddington was voiced by Volodymyr Zelenskyy, who went on to become the president of Ukraine.